-We next investigate the ease of diffusion if the $V_{\rm C}$ is placed near a color center.
-To address this question we used a simple model in which both the $V_{\rm C}$ and the X$V$ color center are placed in a supercell in such a manner as to maximize the distance between them by taking into account the periodicity of the supercell.
+We next investigate the ease of diffusion of $V_{\rm C}$ if it is placed near a X$V$ color center.
+To address this question we used a simple model in which both the $V_{\rm C}$ and the X$V$ color center are placed in a $3\times3\times3$ supercell in such a manner as to maximize the distance between them by taking into account the periodicity of the supercell.
 Once this distance is determined we calculated the barrier height of diffusion for the $V_{\rm C}$ in the presence of the stationary X$V$ color center ($E_b^{({\rm X}V)}$).
-As previously discussed in Section III-C for the isolated $V_{\rm C}$ above we expect this barrier height to depend on the charge state.
-In the presence of a second species, namely the X$V$ color center, we expect the charge of the $V_{\rm C}$ to evolve more gradually with the total charge assigned to the supercell than in the isolated case.
+As previously discussed in Section III-C for the isolated $V_{\rm C}$, we expect this barrier height to depend on the charge state.
 The total charge in the supercell containing both the X$V$ and the $V_{\rm C}$ was varied from $-6e$ to $+1e$ and these results are shown in Fig. \ref{fig:charge_diff}.

-The barrier height for the $V_{\rm C}$ in the presence of the X$V$ as a function of the charge state of the $V_{\rm C}$ also has a characteristic V-shaped behavior similar to that of the isolated $V_{\rm C}$ for the reasons previously discussed, but is always higher than that of the isolated $V_{\rm C}$.
-This can be explained by the fact that the X$V$ acts as a dopant, more precisely an acceptor, and it removes charge from the local environment of the $V_{\rm C}$, thus making it harder to passivate the dangling bonds surrounding the $V_{\rm C}$ as it diffuses.
+The barrier height for $V_{\rm C}$ in the presence of X$V$ as a function of the charge state of the $V_{\rm C}$ also has a characteristic V-shaped behavior which is similar to that of the isolated $V_{\rm C}$ for the reasons previously discussed, but it is always higher than that of the isolated $V_{\rm C}$.
+This can be explained by the fact that the X$V$ acts as a dopant, more precisely an as acceptor, and it removes charge from the local environment of the $V_{\rm C}$, thus making it harder to passivate the dangling bonds surrounding the $V_{\rm C}$ as it diffuses.